 - Health tools reference formulas endorsed by the World Health Organization, the National Institutes of Health, and peer-reviewed nutritional science (Mifflin-St Jeor, ISSN protein position stands, USDA Dietary Guidelines).

-- Tax tools are built directly from IRS revenue procedures and Publication 15-T withholding tables, updated within 30 days of any IRS release.
+- Tax tools are built directly from IRS revenue procedures and Publication 15-T withholding tables, with annual review after major IRS releases.

 When multiple formula variants exist (e.g., Harris-Benedict vs. Mifflin-St Jeor for BMR), we use the version cited most frequently in recent peer-reviewed literature and note the choice in the calculator's methodology disclosure.